Reviews You Can Rely On

 Chlorine Removal

-We did a similar procedure for this test, making two different batches of supply water with different levels of chlorination, then had each filter attempt to de-chlorinate it.
-We used both indicating test strips and a TDS meter to read the chlorine levels in the water, finding the first test's supply to have about 1300 ppm, while the second's supply was between 20-50 ppm.
+We used both indicating test strips and a TDS meter to measure the chlorine levels in the water, finding the first test's supply to have approximately 1300 ppm, while the second's supply was between 20 and 50 ppm.
 The PUR did much better at extracting chlorine than lead, meriting an 8 out of 10.

-The FM-2000B delivered a decent performance for the highly chlorinated water, dropping the levels to just over 20 ppm, to where our test strip just began to turn green.
-For the less chlorinated water, the PUR pretty much removed all of the chlorine, with the test strips failing to read anything.
+The FM-2000B delivered a decent performance for the highly chlorinated water, reducing the levels to just over 20 ppm, at which point our test strip began to turn green.
+For the less chlorinated water, the PUR system effectively removed all the chlorine, as indicated by the test strips, which failed to register any chlorine levels.

 pur classic fm-2000b - this filter again did very poorly when we evaluated its mineral...